Rastler89/antherium/README.md

-# 🐜 Antherium Rebuilt
+# 🐜 Antherium

-Welcome to Antherium Rebuilt, an idle strategy game where you manage and grow a burgeoning ant colony.
-This project is a complete reconstruction of the original Antherium game, focusing on a more robust, scalable, and well-documented architecture.
+Welcome to Antherium, an idle strategy game where you manage and grow a burgeoning ant colony.

 ## How to Play